cjsauer/genetic-sandbox/site/docs.md

 <a name="new_IGrid_new"></a>

 ### *new IGrid()*
-IGrid can not be instantiated directly, but instead should be extended by a concrete grid implementation.
+IGrid should be extended by a concrete grid implementation.

 **Example**